COVESA/vehicle-edge/docker-compose/README.md

 ## Test

-- Start the VAPP stack by using the instructions given in the previous __[Run](##Run)__ section
+- Start the Vehicle Edge stack by using the instructions given in the previous __[Run](##Run)__ section
-  - The talent BrakeLightTalent is automatically started along with the stack
+  - The Vehicle Application BrakeLightTalent is automatically started along with the stack